arman-ghousi/1st-Of-Mehr/README.md

 #### urls.py

-This python file has all the routes for the application, each of which are for a specific page.
+This python file has all the routes for the application, each of which are for a specific page .

 #### views.py